aviloria/ScreenCaptureServer/README.md

   * y0=<nY0>            Snapshot window position (vertical offset).
 Default value: 0
   * cx=<nCX>            Snapshot window width.
 Default value: Original screen width resolution
   * cy=<nCY>            Snapshot window height.
 Default value: Original screen height resolution
+  * cap=<CAPTURER>      Capturer method to be used

+Where CAPTURER can be one of these methods:
+  * GDI                 Use GDI method to capture the desktop image (Default).
+  * GDI+                Use GDI+ method to capture the desktop image.
+  * D3D9                Use DirectX9 method to capture the desktop image.
+  * D3D11               Use DirectX11 method to capture the desktop image.
+                        Only for Windows 8 and higher.
+On Windows 7 only work with Aero themes.
 ```
 <p>All these parameters are optional<br/>
 Provided <i>nWidth</i> and <i>nHeight</i> values can be modified in forder to keep aspect ratio, fitting to the best values.</p>